 The project will also incorporate reinforced walls (2 feet high) to provide flood protection at the base of the building.
-The project as a whole includes approximately 0.94 acres of proposed structures, driveways, parking and hardscape (impervious areas) and 0.21 acres of proposed landscape or open space (pervious areas).
-Runoff will be conveyed primarily via sheet flows to storm drain inlets with inlet filters.
-The runoff will subsequently be carried via proposed piped flow to the corresponding underground infiltration structures located under the parking spaces and drive aisles.
+The Project includes approximately 3.06 acres of proposed building, driveways, parking and hardscape (impervious areas), and 0.34 acres of proposed landscape or open space (pervious areas) within the 3.4-acre development footprint.
+Runoff will be conveyed primarily via sheet flows to storm drain inlets.
+The runoff will subsequently be carried to underground retention structures located under the paved parking lot and drive aisles.
+Retention is one of the compliance methods identified in the Whitewater River Watershed MS4 Permit for preventing runoff.
 Through this required compliance, the Project will prevent impacts to the local receiving waters and avoid violations to the established water quality standards and waste discharge requirements.
 As a standard condition for new development Projects, the WQMP must be submitted and approved prior to the first discretionary Project approval or permit.
 The WQMP will identify the required maintenance practices necessary to ensure that the water quality facilities remain effective during the life of the Project.
+The easternmost 1.4 acres will remain undisturbed and in their natural impervious condition.
 Less than significant impacts relative to the substantial degradation of water quality are expected.

-g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?

-The entire property is mapped within the 100-year flood hazard area (Zone AO) by the Federal Emergency Management Agency (FEMA), but the Project does not include housing.
-The proposed improvement plans will be subject to agency review and approval ensure that the proposed grading and drainage conditions are acceptable to the City standards.
-No impacts relative to placing housing in a 100-year flood hazard area are expected.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact g) Place housing within a 100-year flo hazard area as mapped on a federa Hazard Boundary or Flood Insurand Map or other flood hazard delineation al Flood ce Rate \boxtimes Discussion: The entire property is mapped within th Emergency Management Agency (FEMA improvement plans will be subject to agency drainage conditions are acceptable to the), but the Pro cy review and oject does not inclu approval ensure tha de housing.
+That the proposed ne proposed grading and

+100-year flood hazard area are expected.

-Mitigation Measures: None h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes
+h) Place within a 100-year flood hazard area

+structures which would impede or redirect

+flood flows? \boxtimes

 The Federal Emergency Management Agency (FEMA) evaluates potential flood hazards for the City.
 The FEMA Flood Insurance Rate Maps (FIRMs) serve as the basis for identifying those potential hazards and determining the need for and availability of federal flood insurance.
-According to FIRM panel 06065C0885G, effective August 28, 2008, the entire Project and its immediate surroundings are located within Zone AO and is identified as being subject to inundation by the 1-percent-annual-chance storm with shallow flooding (usually sheet flow) at an average depth of one (1) feet and a velocity of four (5) feet per second.
-The average flood depths are derived from detailed hydraulic analyses.
-Mandatory flood insurance purchase requirements and floodplain management standards apply.
+According to FIRM panel 06065C0885G, effective August 28, 2008, the entire Project and its immediate surroundings are located within Zone AO.
+A majority of the development footprint (approximately 90 percent) is identified as being subject to inundation by the 1-percent-annual-chance storm with shallow flooding (usually sheet flow) at an average depth of one (1) foot and a velocity of five (5) feet per second.
+This area includes the proposed project entry, building, and portion of the parking lot.
+The easternmost 10 percent of the developable area is subject to inundation to an average depth of three (3) feet and a velocity of five (9) feet per second.
+This area only includes an east portion of the proposed parking lot.
+Under these conditions, mandatory flood insurance purchase requirements and floodplain management standards apply.